Desertification: Desert greening

 The "Green Wall of China" is a high-profile example of one method that has been finding success in this battle with desertification.
 This wall is a much larger-scale version of what American farmers did in the 1930s to stop the great Midwest dust bowl.
 This plan was proposed in the late 1970s, and has become a major ecological engineering project that is not predicted to end until the year 2055.
 According to Chinese reports, there have been nearly 66 billion trees planted in China's great green wall.
 The green wall of China has decreased desert land in China by an annual average of 1,980 square km.
 The frequency of sandstorms nationwide have fallen 20% due to the green wall.
 Due to the success that China has been finding in stopping the spread of desertification, plans are currently being made in Africa to start a "wall" along the borders of the Sahara desert as well to be financed by the United Nations Global Environment Facility trust.

 The Great Green Wall, participating countries and Sahel.
 In September 2020, it was reported that the GGW had covered only 4% of the planned area.

+In 2024, this number had increased to 30% of the target, and is accelerating.

 In 2007 the African Union started the Great Green Wall of Africa project in order to combat desertification in 20 countries.
 The wall is 8,000 km wide, stretching across the entire width of the continent and has 8 billion dollars in support of the project.
 The project has restored 36 million hectares of land, and by 2030 the initiative plans to restore a total of 100 million hectares.
 The Great Green Wall has created many job opportunities for the participating countries, with over 20,000 jobs created in Nigeria alone.